VAT between the UK and the USA

 VAT on services

-UK VAT may need to be charged on services performed in the USA, depending on the nature of the service supplied.
-This is a complex area, but broadly, assuming the supplier belongs in the UK and the customer belongs in the States, UK VAT will need to be charged on most services unless one of the following exceptions applies.
+UK VAT may need to be charged on services performed in the USA or to clients based there, depending on the type of service supplied.
+This is a complex area, and there are specific rules for the following services:

 In all cases, it is important to look at the precise nature of the underlying service being provided.
 A business cannot turn one type of service into another by simply changing the wording on the invoice.